Scores of flights halted by French air control strike

-PARIS (Reuters) - Airlines canceled scores of flights in and out of France on Wednesday because of a two-day stoppage by air traffic controllers upset over work conditions and plans to raise their retirement age to 59 from 57.
+PARIS, April 8 (Reuters) - Airlines cancelled scores of flights in and out of France on Wednesday because of a two-day stoppage by air traffic controllers upset over work conditions and plans to raise their retirement age to 59 from 57.

 The French civil aviation authority (DGAC) said as many as one in two flights would be scrapped on Thursday, the second day of the strike.

-Budget airline easyJet (EZJ.L) said it was cancelling 118 flights to and from France on April 8 and apologized to passengers for a strike “outside of our control”.
+Budget airline easyJet said it was cancelling 118 flights to and from France on April 8 and apologised to passengers for a strike “outside of our control”.

 The state-employed air traffic controllers are threatening further two-day stoppages later in April and at the start of May -- when school breaks and public holidays boost vacation traffic -- over what they say is management refusal to take their demands seriously.